 Live like a Local

-Something that isn’t generally possible for regular travelers is the ability to gain a genuine insight into local life.
+Something that isn’t generally possible for regular travelers, but that is a bit easier for first-time solo travelers, is the ability to gain a genuine insight into local life.
 As a volunteer, this doesn’t just become a possibility, it becomes pretty much unavoidable.

 I don’t think there is a better way to truly understand a country than to get to know its people.
 And I’m not just talking about the people who live in tourist areas.
 I mean the people at the beating heart of a country, away from the tourist hotspots.